-13(b) Market risk
+Note 13,2 Market risk

 Market risk is the risk of financial losses to the Company in the event of movements in the prices of the market in which it operates.
 The Company's market is the UK residential housing market.